 Introduction

 Albendazole is a broad-spectrum medication used widely in the treatment of a variety of parasitic worm infections.
-Historically, usage has primarily been in a clinical context where multiple-dose regimen are used to treat (neuro-)cysticercosis1 (caused by infection with Taenia solium) and echinococcosis2 (caused by various members of the Echinococcus genus) More recently however, it has also found extensive use in programmatic contexts, where a single dose has been delivered to communities as part of treatment for infections including those with soil-transmitted helminths3 (Ascaris lumbricoides, Trichuris trichuria, Necator americanus and Ancylostoma duodenale), lymphatic filariasis4 (delivered alongside ivermectin or diethylcarbamazine, although see recent work calling its relevance in these formulations into question5) and in individuals whose loiasis burdens are high enough to preclude safe treatment with other anti-helmintics such as ivermectin6, amongst others.
+Historically, usage has primarily been in a clinical context where multiple-dose regimen are used to treat infections with the larval stages of Taenia solium ((neuro-)cysticercosis)1 or of Echinococcus sp. (principally cystic and alveolar echinococcosis due to E. granulosus and E. multilocularis, respectively)2.
+More recently however, it has also found extensive use in programmatic contexts, where a single dose has been delivered to communities as part of mass treatment against soil-transmitted helminthiases3 (due to Ascaris lumbricoides, Trichuris trichiura, Necator americanus and Ancylostoma duodenale), and lymphatic filariasis4 (delivered alone or alongside ivermectin or diethylcarbamazine, or both, although see recent work calling its relevance in these formulations into question5) and in individuals with loiasis whose Loa loa microfilarial densities are high enough to preclude safe treatment with microfilaricidal anthelmintics such as diethylcarbamazine or ivermectin6.

 Despite this widespread usage, significant uncertainty still remains surrounding the usage of Albendazole.
-In particular, whilst therapeutic efficacy has been established for a wide array of helmintic parasites, Albendazole’s pharmacokinetics (and those of its pharmacologically active metabolite, Albendazole Sulfoxide) are characterised by extensive inter and intra-individual variation.
+In particular, whilst therapeutic efficacy has been established for a wide array of helminthic parasites, Albendazole’s pharmacokinetics and those of its pharmacologically active metabolite, Albendazole Sulfoxide are characterised by extensive inter- and intra-individual variation.
 This variation has been consistently observed across a wide range of studies (see Jung Cook, 20127 for a review and its implications for treatment), with the phenomenon typically attributed to a combination of the drug’s limited solubility in the gastrointestinal tract and extensive first-pass metabolism by the liver (responsible for converting Albendazole to Albendazole Sulfoxide) – in turn, this variation is thought to contribute to the failure of cure in some patients treated for diseases such as neurocysticercosis7.
 For example, whilst some patients typically require only one course of treatment, others require multiple treatment regimen, and in a limited number of instances, failure of treatment has also been observed8,9.
 This variation in outcomes observed in clinical settings has also been seen in field studies10, where for example, cure rates for infection with hookworm treated using the drug have been observed to vary from 53% to 95% across different communities in Ghana.
 Similar variability in Albendazole’s efficacy has also been observed for programmes treating lymphatic filariasis in the Democratic Republic of Congo11.

 Whilst numerous factors associated with this variation have been explored in the literature, our understanding remains, for the most part, incomplete.
 A number of studies have examined the influence of different drivers, including sex12, co-administered drugs13,14, delivery of the dose alongside a fatty meal15,16 and infection status17 on the pharmacokinetic profile of Albendazole and/or Albendazole Sulfoxide.
 Frequently however, these studies have focussed on only a single factor, and so a systematic understanding of the exact determinants and drivers of this variation, their comparative impact, and whether they interact with one-another, remains outstanding.
 A better understanding of these factors is important given Albendazole’s usage around the world in programmatic contexts characterised by infrequent delivery (typically annually or biannually) of only a single dose.
 Insight into mechanisms by which to optimise the pharmacokinetic profile of Albendazole delivered in this context could therefore have significant public health relevance.